 As an engineer, implementing changes to your design late in the development process is practically inevitable, regardless of your industry.
 But what costs do those last-minute changes come with?
 Missed deadlines?
 Wasted money on prototypes?
 The list can go on.

-Our traditional design-to-prototype workflow not only overextends our development process, it’s also incredibly expensive.
+Our traditional design-to-prototype workflow not only overextends our development process, but it’s also incredibly expensive.
 And in today’s market, launching products before your competitors at the lowest possible cost can be the difference between success and failure.
-So how do you reduce the risks to ensure your design projects will meet their budget, deadline and quality targets all at the same time?
+So how do you reduce the risks to ensure your design projects will meet their budget, deadline, and quality targets all at the same time?
 By leveraging the power of design automation.

 Life is Easier When You Leverage Automation

 Engineers can make their lives easier by leveraging the power of automation in their design process.
 Integrating automation tools within your design platform can save you a tremendous amount of time and a ton of headaches.
-Here’s just a few of the ways the EDA industry has embraced the power of automation:
+Here are just a few of the ways the EDA industry has embraced the power of automation: